k-willebrand/Flexible_Ops_Plan_Design/README.md

    The script is a wrapper that iteratively runs `multiflex_sdp_climate_StaticFlex_DetT_Nov2021`.
    For one set of cost model parameters (c' and discount rate can be an array), the script does the following:

-      1. Find the optimal flexible design dam size (with static and flexible operations)
+      1. Finds the optimal flexible design dam size (with static and flexible operations)
-      2. Find the optimal static dam size (with static and flexible operations)
+      2. Finds the optimal static dam size (with static and flexible operations)
-      3. Find the optimal flexible planned dam (with static and flexible operations)
+      3. Finds the optimal flexible planned dam (with static and flexible operations)
-      4. Run and save the forward simulation results for each of the with the six flexible/static infrastructure alternatives
+      4. Runs and saves the forward simulation results for each of the with the six flexible/static infrastructure alternatives

 ### Reservoir operation SDP